johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-09-typescript-5-importsnotusedasvalues-error-eslint-consistent-type-imports/index.md

 However, when I upgraded to TypeScript 5, I started seeing the following error:

 > `Option 'importsNotUsedAsValues' is deprecated and will stop functioning in TypeScript 5.5.
-Specify compilerOption '"ignoreDeprecations": "5.0"' to silence this error.` > `Use 'verbatimModuleSyntax' instead.`
+Specify compilerOption '"ignoreDeprecations": "5.0"' to silence this error.
+Use 'verbatimModuleSyntax' instead.`

 ![screenshot of VS Code displaying the error message](screenshot-importsnotusedasvalues-deprecated.png)

-This was the result of [this pull request](https://github.com/microsoft/TypeScript/pull/52203).
+The error was the result of [this pull request](https://github.com/microsoft/TypeScript/pull/52203).
 The message made me think I just needed to migrate to `verbatimModuleSyntax`, like so:

 ```diff title="tsconfig.json"
 -    "importsNotUsedAsValues": "error",